 • Recognise and produce words that have the ph /f/ sound.
-Write the words photo, phone, photograph, dolphin, elephant on the board to chunk and say them as a group, e.g. pho-to, photo.
+Write the words photo, photo, photo, photo, e.g. photo, e.g. photo, on the board to chunk and say them as a group, e.g. photo, photo.
 Together brainstorm more words with ph, e.g. alphabet, sphere, nephew.